 Cancer Research UK-funded PGRs must acknowledge their funding using the wording below.
 CRUK-branded PowerPoint templates and logos are available from the MCRC-CRUK Manchester Centre Training Office.

-CRUK Manchester Centre Non-Clinical Students (Programme Start Date Prior to 2022)
+CRUK Manchester Centre Non-Clinical Students (Programme Start Date Before 2022)

 This work was supported by Cancer Research UK via funding to the Cancer Research UK Manchester Centre [C147/A25254] and their Non-Clinical Training Programme.